-By reducing AEMO's needs for intervention in the NEM, other things being equal, the Draft Rule is likely to result in cost saving in the NEM.
+By reducing AEMO's needs for intervention in the NEM, other things being equal, the Rule as made is likely to result in cost saving in the NEM.
 The cost saving can be passed on to consumers of electricity.

-The Draft Rule therefore reflects Part 1 of the Rule Change Request.
+The Rule as made therefore reflects Part 1 of the Rule Change Request.

-The Commission notes that the Draft Rule will allow AEMO to optimise the reserve requirement across Victoria and South Australia for the 2010/2011 summer.
-The Draft Rule also provides the flexibility to allow optimisation of reserves across other NEM regions in the future.
+The Commission notes that the Rule as made will allow AEMO to optimise the reserve requirement across Victoria and South Australia for the 2010/2011 summer.
+The Rule as made also provides the flexibility to allow optimisation of reserves across other NEM regions in the future.

 AEMO's Rule Change Request did not propose to modify the sharing of reserve in the STPASA process.
-The Draft Rule therefore makes no change in this regard.
+The Rule as made therefore makes no change in this regard.
 However, the Commission considers there may be benefits to the introduction of reserve sharing in the STPASA process and notes that this may be the subject of a future Rule change request.